OF306PUC/sensirion-SLF3S-0600F-python-driver/README.md

 ---

-### 5.4 Disconnect SSH safely
+### 5.5 Disconnect SSH safely

-You can now close the SSH session:

 ```bash
 exit
 ```

-The logger will **continue running** on the Raspberry Pi.
+The data logger will continue running on the Raspberry Pi until the specified logging time has elapsed.

 ---

-## 6. Viewing logs and data
+## 6. Viewing logs and recorded data

 ### 6.1 View runtime log

-Reconnect via SSH and run:

 ```bash
 tail -f sensirion.log